-Government employees and officials share computer system passwords, do not have to change their passwords regularly, or do not have passwords for some of their computer systems.
-In 20 audit reports, password issues were identified.
+Employees and officials share computer system passwords, do not have to change their passwords regularly, or do not have passwords for some of their computer systems.
+In 20 audit reports, auditors identified password issues.
 The majority of these findings were due to the lack of a requirement for passwords to be changed or passwords being shared between users.
 Individual users should have their own unique passwords, which should be changed periodically to reduce the risk of unauthorized access to and use of systems and data.
 Without these controls, the likelihood that accounts could be compromised and used by unauthorized individuals to gain access to sensitive information is increased.